frictionlessdata/tableschema-py/README.md

 A utility library for working with [JSON Table Schema](http://dataprotocols.org/json-table-schema/) in Python.

 > With v0.7 renewed API has been introduced in backward-compatibility manner.
-Documentation for deprecated API could be found here - https://github.com/frictionlessdata/jsontableschema-py/tree/0.6.5#json-table-schema.
+Documentation for deprecated API could be found [here](https://github.com/frictionlessdata/jsontableschema-py/tree/0.6.5#json-table-schema).
 Deprecated API will be removed with v1 release.

 ## Features